arcanemachine/phoenix-todo-list/support/deployment/README.md

 - `sudo cp /etc/caddy/Caddyfile /etc/caddy/Caddyfile.bak`

-3. There are 2 example Caddyfiles:
+3. There are several example Caddyfiles:

-- A `Caddyfile.local` to ensure the configuration works locally
+- A `Caddyfile.local` for use on your dev machine.
+  - Uses a `localhost` (sub)domain
-- A `Caddyfile.remote` Caddyfile for use in a production environment
+- A `Caddyfile.remote` Caddyfile for use in a remote environment (e.g. in production).
+  - Uses a live domain name + Let's Encrypt
+- A `Caddyfile.staging` Caddyfile for use in a staging environment.
+  - Like `remote`, but uses Let's Encrypt testing certificates to avoid rate limiting.

 4. Copy the desired project's Caddyfile to the Caddy configuration directory:

 - local: `sudo cp Caddyfile.local /etc/caddy/Caddyfile`
 - remote: `sudo cp Caddyfile.remote /etc/caddy/Caddyfile`
+- staging: `sudo cp Caddyfile.staging /etc/caddy/Caddyfile`

 5. Navigate to the Caddy configuration directory.